jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 In the given code, the `__init__` method takes in a parameter `obj` of type `LudwigFeatureDict`.
 The method assigns the value of `obj` to the `self.obj` attribute of the object being created.
 This means that the `obj` parameter can be accessed and used throughout the class using the `self.obj` attribute.

-Overall, the `__init__` method in this code is used to initialize the `obj` attribute of the object being created with the value passed as an argument.
+Overall, the `__init__` method initializes the `obj` attribute of the object with the value passed as an argument when creating the object.

 #### **Method Details**
 The given code is a constructor for a class.
 It takes an argument `obj` of type `LudwigFeatureDict` and assigns it to the instance variable `self.obj`.
 The purpose of this constructor is to initialize an object of the class with the given `obj` value.